 The Autonomic Nervous System

-While the autonomic nervous system is voluntary, the autonomic nervous system is involuntary, meaning we do not have conscious control of this system—it will happen without us thinking about it.
+While the somatic/peripheral nervous system is voluntary, the autonomic nervous system is involuntary - it will happen without us thinking about it.
 The autonomic nervous system regulates the function of our internal organs, such as our stomach, lungs, and heart.
 Essentially, it keeps the show running without us having to do anything, even while we are sleeping.

 Within the autonomic nervous system, there are two branches: